Team

 Ami brings years of experience in evaluation, and program and project management in nonprofits and foundations.
 Most recently, Ami was the Manager of Learning and Community Impact at The Scattergood Foundation where she focused on mental and behavioral health advocacy, and managed a region-wide evaluation capacity building initiative for over 100 nonprofits in Greater Philadelphia and Southern New Jersey.

 Ami has a master’s degree in Science, Technology & Society from Drexel University, and a master’s degree in Social Policy from the University of Pennsylvania.
-As a first generation Senegalese-American born in Spanish Harlem and raised in Queens, NY, her passion for culture and community has guided her perspective in this work.
+As a first generation Senegalese-American born in Harlem and raised in Queens, NY, her passion for culture and community has guided her perspective in this work.

 Jessi joined Justice Funders in 2022, and currently serves as the Director of Funder Organizing where she stewards the political journeys of funders toward collective action to both mobilize philanthropic resources to build a regenerative economy and accelerate a Just Transition for philanthropy.